The treatment for anorexia nervosa usually involves a combination of psychological therapy and supervised weight gain.

 CAT involves a three-stage process:

-- reformulation – looking for past events that may explain why the unhealthy patterns developed
+- reformulation – looking at past events that may explain why the unhealthy patterns developed

 - recognition – helping people see how these patterns are contributing towards the anorexia